Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Example:
 * B"robotType=CoreXYAC" specifies CoreXY and the rotary axes to be AC, which means A is parallel to the X axis and C to the Z axis.
 More details of the 5 axis types are described on a dedicated page.
-* B"robotType=CoreXZAC:Z3" sets CoreXZ with reduction ratio for Z to 3.
-Default for CoreXZ/CoreYZ is Z3.

 # M669 A parameter: angles